formigone/php-config/README.md

 ### How it works

-Suppose your environment has three environments: `development`, `stage`, and `production`.
+Suppose your application exists in three environments: `development`, `stage`, and `production`.
 Each environment has its own unique configurations, and all three share some configuration in common.

 As an organized developer, you'll create a `config` directory somewhere in your project, where you'll store the following files: